cropper

 After a few years, John developed a chronic illness that meant he needed help at home with several activities of daily living.
 Because his policy had a 4% payout option, he started receiving $1,600 each month (4% of $40,000) for up to 25 months.
 This valuable long term care benefit protected his retirement savings and allowed him and his family to focus on care instead of money.
 Unlike most term life insurance policies, John’s plan provided both living benefits and a death benefit, all from a single policy.

-Accessing Long Term Care Benefits: The 4% Payout in Action
+Accessing Long Term Care Benefits: The 4% or 6% Payout in Action

 As John received long term care payments, his policy’s death benefit was reduced accordingly.
 However, the story doesn’t end there.
 Many policies allow you to add a Restoration of Benefits rider—which means any portion used for care could be replenished for your heirs.
 Meanwhile, his policy’s cash value continued to grow and remained accessible for emergencies.
 This real-world flexibility is why combining life insurance with LTC riders is becoming the gold standard for smart financial planning.